MicrosoftDocs/edge-developer/microsoft-edge/playwright/index.md

 [Playwright][PlaywrightMain] is a [Node.js][NodejsMain] library to automate [Chromium][ChromiumHome], [Firefox][FirefoxMain], and [WebKit][WebKitMain] with a single API.
 Playwright is built to enable cross-browser web automation that is ever-green, capable, reliable, and fast.
 Since [Microsoft Edge is built on the open-source Chromium web platform][MicrosoftBlogsWindowsExperience20181206], Playwright is also able to automate Microsoft Edge.

 Playwright launches [headless browsers][WikiHeadlessBrowser] by default.
-What this means is that it does not display a UI, instead you must use the command line.
-You may also configure Playwright to run full \(non-headless\) Microsoft Edge or Chromium as well.
+Headless browsers do not display a UI, so instead you must use the command line.
+You may also configure Playwright to run full \(non-headless\) Microsoft Edge as well.

 By default, when you install Playwright, the installer downloads [Chromium][ChromiumHome], [Firefox][FirefoxMain], and [WebKit][WebKitMain].
 If you have Microsoft Edge \(Chromium\) installed as well, Playwright just needs a one-line code change to test your website or app in Microsoft Edge.
 To download Microsoft Edge \(Chromium\), navigate to [Download Microsoft Edge][MicrosoftEdgeDownload].